 What is Industrial Code Rule 60?

 New York’s Workplace Safety and Loss Prevention Incentive Program, also known as Industrial Code Rule 60, is a workers’ comp reform that rewards New York employers that have drug-free workplaces with a workers’ comp premium credit.

-Establishing a drug-free workplace under New York’s Industrial Code Rule 60 can earn businesses a 6-10% overall savings on their workers’ comp costs.
-Companies can receive workers’ comp premium credits for having any of the following three programs:
+Establishing a drug-free workplace under New York’s Industrial Code Rule 60 can earn businesses a 6-10 percent overall savings on their workers’ comp costs.
+Companies can receive workers’ comp premium credits for having any of the following programs:

 Can an employer save money with a drug-free policy?

 Yes.
-Aside from the statistical likelihood of hiring more productive and reliable employees, and the decreased chance of workers’ comp claims, employers in New York are entitled to an annual 2% workers’ comp premium credit just for having a drug-free workplace.
+Aside from the statistical likelihood of hiring more productive and reliable employees, and the decreased chance of workers’ comp claims, employers in New York are entitled to an annual 2 percent workers’ comp premium credit just for having a drug-free workplace.

-Instituting safety and return-to-work programs as part of your drug-free policy can earn your company another 4% each for the first year, and 2% each annually afterwards.
-This adds up to an initial 10% savings on workers’ comp premiums, and 6% every year afterwards.
+Instituting safety and return-to-work programs as part of your drug-free policy can earn your company another 4 percent each for the first year, and 2 percent annually afterwards.
+This adds up to an initial 10 percent savings on workers’ comp premiums, and 6 percent every year afterwards.

-After 3 years, employers must submit a renewal application and a report to the State Department of Labor 90 days before the current period ends.
+After three years, employers must submit a renewal application and a report to the State Department of Labor 90 days before the current period ends.